TransUnion (NYSE:TRU) Updates FY 2022 Earnings Guidance

-TransUnion (NYSE:TRU – Get Rating) issued an update on its FY 2022 earnings guidance on Tuesday morning.
-The company provided earnings per share guidance of $3.840-$4.000 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $3.980.
+TransUnion (NYSE:TRU – Get Rating) updated its FY 2022 earnings guidance on Tuesday.
+The company provided EPS guidance of $3.840-$4.000 for the period, compared to the Thomson Reuters consensus EPS estimate of $3.980.
 The company issued revenue guidance of $3.75 billion-$3.81 billion, compared to the consensus revenue estimate of $3.80 billion.TransUnion also updated its FY 2025 guidance to $6.000-$ EPS.

-A number of research analysts have recently issued reports on TRU shares.
-The Goldman Sachs Group downgraded shares of TransUnion from a buy rating to a neutral rating and reduced their price target for the stock from $125.00 to $109.00 in a research report on Friday, March 18th.
-Cowen decreased their target price on TransUnion from $126.00 to $115.00 in a research note on Wednesday, February 23rd.
-JPMorgan Chase & Co. dropped their price target on TransUnion from $140.00 to $124.00 and set an overweight rating on the stock in a research report on Wednesday, February 23rd.
-StockNews.com assumed coverage on TransUnion in a research report on Thursday.
-They set a hold rating for the company.
-Finally, Truist Financial lowered TransUnion from a buy rating to a hold rating and set a $105.00 target price on the stock. in a research report on Thursday, January 27th.
-Five investment analysts have rated the stock with a hold rating and nine have assigned a buy rating to the company.
-According to data from MarketBeat.com, the stock has an average rating of Buy and an average target price of $117.31.
+A number of research analysts recently weighed in on the stock.
+Stifel Nicolaus reduced their price objective on shares of TransUnion from $120.00 to $118.00 and set a buy rating for the company in a research note on Wednesday, February 23rd.
+Cowen cut their price target on shares of TransUnion from $126.00 to $115.00 in a report on Wednesday, February 23rd.
+Truist Financial downgraded shares of TransUnion from a buy rating to a hold rating and set a $105.00 price target for the company. in a report on Thursday, January 27th.
+Morgan Stanley lifted their price objective on shares of TransUnion from $102.00 to $105.00 and gave the stock an equal weight rating in a report on Wednesday, March 16th.
+Finally, Deutsche Bank Aktiengesellschaft started coverage on shares of TransUnion in a research note on Tuesday, March 29th.
+They issued a buy rating and a $124.00 price target for the company.
+Five analysts have rated the stock with a hold rating and nine have issued a buy rating to the company.
+Based on data from MarketBeat, the company has a consensus rating of Buy and an average price target of $117.31.

-The business also recently declared a quarterly dividend, which was paid on Friday, March 25th.
-Investors of record on Thursday, March 10th were given a $0.095 dividend.
-The ex-dividend date of this dividend was Wednesday, March 9th.
-This represents a $0.38 dividend on an annualized basis and a dividend yield of 0.37%.
-TransUnion’s dividend payout ratio (DPR) is 5.29%.
+The company also recently announced a quarterly dividend, which was paid on Friday, March 25th.
+Investors of record on Thursday, March 10th were issued a $0.095 dividend.
+This represents a $0.38 annualized dividend and a yield of 0.39%.
+The ex-dividend date was Wednesday, March 9th.
+TransUnion’s dividend payout ratio is 5.29%.

-In related news, EVP Heather J. Russell sold 2,867 shares of the business’s stock in a transaction that occurred on Tuesday, March 1st.
-The shares were sold at an average price of $90.76, for a total transaction of $260,208.92.
-The sale was disclosed in a filing with the SEC, which is available through this hyperlink.
-Also, EVP Richard Dane Mauldin sold 3,500 shares of the company’s stock in a transaction that occurred on Friday, February 25th.
+In other TransUnion news, EVP Richard Dane Mauldin sold 3,500 shares of the stock in a transaction that occurred on Friday, February 25th.
 The shares were sold at an average price of $87.99, for a total transaction of $307,965.00.
-The disclosure for this sale can be found here.
-Insiders sold a total of 6,515 shares of company stock worth $583,714 in the last three months.
-0.21% of the stock is currently owned by company insiders.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through the SEC website.
+Also, Director Suzanne Patricia Clark acquired 277 shares of the business’s stock in a transaction on Friday, February 25th.
+The shares were bought at an average cost of $90.35 per share, with a total value of $25,026.95.
+The disclosure for this purchase can be found here.
+Insiders sold a total of 6,515 shares of company stock valued at $583,714 over the last three months.
+0.21% of the stock is currently owned by insiders.

-Several large investors have recently made changes to their positions in the stock.
-JustInvest LLC raised its stake in shares of TransUnion by 19.0% during the 4th quarter.
-JustInvest LLC now owns 4,271 shares of the business services provider’s stock worth $506,000 after purchasing an additional 681 shares in the last quarter.
-Wells Fargo & Company MN raised its position in TransUnion by 1.7% during the fourth quarter.
-Wells Fargo & Company MN now owns 442,667 shares of the business services provider’s stock valued at $52,491,000 after acquiring an additional 7,594 shares in the last quarter.
-Forum Financial Management LP bought a new stake in TransUnion in the fourth quarter worth approximately $330,000.
-Comerica Bank increased its stake in shares of TransUnion by 2.9% during the 4th quarter.
-Comerica Bank now owns 96,574 shares of the business services provider’s stock worth $9,618,000 after purchasing an additional 2,690 shares during the last quarter.
-Finally, KB Financial Partners LLC bought a new position in shares of TransUnion during the 4th quarter valued at $31,000.
-Institutional investors and hedge funds own 97.07% of the company’s stock.
+A number of institutional investors and hedge funds have recently made changes to their positions in TRU.
+JustInvest LLC grew its holdings in shares of TransUnion by 19.0% in the fourth quarter.
+JustInvest LLC now owns 4,271 shares of the business services provider’s stock valued at $506,000 after purchasing an additional 681 shares in the last quarter.
+Wells Fargo & Company MN grew its holdings in shares of TransUnion by 1.7% in the fourth quarter.
+Wells Fargo & Company MN now owns 442,667 shares of the business services provider’s stock valued at $52,491,000 after purchasing an additional 7,594 shares in the last quarter.
+Forum Financial Management LP purchased a new position in shares of TransUnion in the fourth quarter valued at $330,000.
+Comerica Bank grew its holdings in shares of TransUnion by 2.9% in the fourth quarter.
+Comerica Bank now owns 96,574 shares of the business services provider’s stock valued at $9,618,000 after purchasing an additional 2,690 shares in the last quarter.
+Finally, KB Financial Partners LLC purchased a new position in shares of TransUnion in the fourth quarter valued at $31,000.
+97.07% of the stock is owned by institutional investors and hedge funds.

 About TransUnion (Get Rating)